ttasterisco/ttasterisco.github.com/_posts/2015-07-26-general-framework-pwd-mgmt.md

 #### More

-Here's another guide to strong passphrases from which you can derive some utility [https://firstlook.org/theintercept/2015/03/26/passphrases-can-memorize-attackers-cant-guess/](https://firstlook.org/theintercept/2015/03/26/passphrases-can-memorize-attackers-cant-guess/).
+Here's another guide to strong passphrases [https://firstlook.org/theintercept/2015/03/26/passphrases-can-memorize-attackers-cant-guess/](https://firstlook.org/theintercept/2015/03/26/passphrases-can-memorize-attackers-cant-guess/).

 At the end of the day, it's all about trade-offs.
 If you can't use a pass management software and you have to be the one generating and storing them, then I think this is probably your best solution.
+Truth is, if someone is specifically targeting you, you're kinda screwed.